 How to Calculate the Costs for Assisted Living vs. In-Home Care

-While many variables affect the cost, in general, if your loved one needs less than 40 hours of paid home care each week, then in-home care will probably (but not always) be less expensive than assisted living.
-To find out which option is less expensive, you’ll need to run some calculations.
+While many variables affect the cost of care, if your loved one needs less than 40 hours of paid home care each week, then in-home care will probably be less expensive than assisted living.
+To find out which option is the most affordable, you’ll need to run some calculations.

 Calculating the Cost of Assisted Living